What are Acceptance Criteria? Examples, Types & Templates

 - Identify risks and put measures in place to mitigate against them

 - Ensure everyone is on the same wavelength – from developers to product managers.
-Think about it this way… if you hired a developer with no prior knowledge of your business or software, they should still be to understand and work on your software
+Think about it this way… if you hired a developer with no prior knowledge of your business or software, they should still be able to understand and work on your software

 - Avoid scope creep – you can focus on the criteria defined at the start of the project and easily say no to anything that doesn’t add value